 (This is interview was edited for clarity)

-Jason Cregier: Rockford is no different than many other long standing U.S. cities, it is filled with rich history and architecture.
+Jason Cregier (JC): Rockford is no different than many other long-standing U.S. cities.
+It is filled with rich history and architecture.
 In recent years, however, many of the historic buildings have been torn down.

 Marcus, thank you for joining us.

-What are the buildings that people may be surprised about not receiving local landmark status?
+(JC): What are some buildings people may be surprised about not receiving local landmark status?

-I would say the Faust Hotel.
-I know people are confused because it has landmark in its name, but it does not have a landmark status yet.
-The Woodruff house is another because it is in a historical district but also does not have a local landmark status.
+(MW): I would say the Faust Hotel.
+I know people are confused because it has "landmark" in its name, but it does not yet have landmark status.
+The Woodruff House is another because it is in a historic district but also does not have local landmark status.

 There are so many on this list.

-With the buildings that you seek local landmark status for, was the thought process more reactive, or initiative-taking?
+(JC): With the buildings for which you seek local landmark status, is the thought process more reactive, or initiative-taking?
+Or both?

-And there have been people who have mentioned that many of these buildings sit vacant, and on the market, and do not budge.
+(MW): There have been people who mentioned that many of these buildings sit vacant and on the market and do not budge.
 So, I do get frustration.
-I have my own set of frustrations as well.
+I have my own frustrations as well.

-The money that was used to purchase the Briggs Mansion with was less than for what they asked the public.
+The money that was used to purchase the Briggs Mansion was less than what was being asked publicly.
 It is not like the building sat there without being questioned.
 It is just that they would not take the money or would not budge.

-We are for reuse, such as what happened with the Otis homestead.
-The current and former owner of the Ottis Eddy property would like to reuse it, as opposed to tearing it down.
+(MW): We are for reuse, such as what happened with the Otis Homestead.
+The current and former owner of the Ottis Eddy property would like to reuse it as opposed to tearing it down.

-Getting these buildings a landmark status helps towards receiving funding credits towards restoration efforts.
+Getting landmark status for these buildings helps them qualify for funding and tax credits for restoration efforts.

 Marcus, thank you for joining us today.